 Well, it certainly looks to be the same mirror.

-This one is sold at Wisteria.
+This one was sold at Wisteria. (no longer available)

 I dunno.
 Could be wrong, but I don’t think that Furlow shops at Wisteria. :]